 Position your corset correctly on your body before tightening the lacing.
 Take care to ensure the corset is settled at your waist point and that the centre front line isn’t twisting off to one side.

 Smoothly adjust your corset lacing from the top down into the loops at the waist, and the bottom up to the loops at the waist.
 At no point should you tug or yank on the lacing.
 You should end up with a straight, even gap from top to bottom.
 This video may help you!

 When it’s time to take the corset off, and you have gently loosened your lacing from the loops set at the waist outwards, you may undo your front fastening and air your corset out overnight.
-When it’s complete, tie the laces up neatly so they don’t tangle.
+Remember to leave it lining side up (or inside out if you do not have a lining) as that will be the section most in need of airing!
+When you’re ready to put it away, tie the laces up neatly, so they don’t tangle.
 Your corset box or our corset bags are a good way to store your corsets when not in use.

 We do not advise using the “doorhandle” method to tighten your lacing!

-Please do not wash your corset!
-Certain types can be hand washed (you will be advised if yours is suitable- this is mostly restricted to ribbon corsets) but most will require dry cleaning.
+Please do not wash your corset.
+Certain types can be hand washed (you will be advised if yours is suitable, always assume it isn’t!) but most will require dry cleaning.
 Small marks can be removed with a wrung out damp cloth (not a wet one) You can also gently wipe down the lining after wear in this way.
 You can ensure your corset remains fresh by airing it out overnight and occasionally treating the lining with baking soda.
 It is advisable to wear a corset liner if you waist train regularly to protect both you and your corset lining.